minguno/minguno/README.md

 🌱 I’m currently learning ...
 ---
-Python 3.9.9 with VSCode, PyCharm, and Jupyter Notebook HTML, CSS with VSCode
+Python 3.9.9 with VSCode, PyCharm, and Jupyter Notebook\n HTML, CSS with VSCode